lewistang-uk/commute-status/README.md

 | Average Headway | Average gap between consecutive trains |
 | Average Wait Time | The expected wait for a passenger, assuming uniform and independent distribution of passenger arrivals |
 | Excess Wait Time | The extra time the average passenger spends waiting for a train compared to regular operations |

+The SQL queries used to calculate these KPIs over a given time period can be found in this repository (scripts/queries.sql).

 ---